What Causes Waistline Itching? | Clear, Sharp Answers

 Fungal Infections (Tinea Corporis)

 Fungal infections flourish in warm and damp environments—exactly what happens under belts or snug waistbands during hot weather or exercise.
-Tinea corporis appears as round or oval red patches with raised edges and central clearing.
-The rash is itchy and sometimes painful.
+Tinea corporis often appears as round or oval red patches with a slightly raised, scaly border and clearer skin toward the center.
+The rash is usually itchy and can become more irritated with sweating and friction.

-If untreated, fungal infections can spread beyond the waistline and cause secondary bacterial infections due to scratching.
+If untreated, fungal infections can spread beyond the waistline and scratching may increase the chance of secondary skin damage or infection.

 Eczema (Atopic Dermatitis)